Hukex/SpringBootPractice/README.md

 **Date**: October, 2020.

-This project is just to practice SpringBoot and also to show my tutor how my code was make.
+This project is just to practice SpringBoot and also to show my tutor how my code was made.

 # Preview🔍